alfredfrancis/git-hotspots/README.md

 ### Project Structure

--   `cmd/git-hotspots/main.go`: The main entry point for the CLI application.
+-   `main.go`: The main entry point for the CLI application.
 -   `internal/git/`: Contains the core logic for Git repository analysis.
 -   `pkg/ui/`: Contains the logic for the terminal user interface.